-Since a car’s condition is one of the primary factors for determining its value, taking care of your vehicle is of uppermost importance.
-This means that you should plan for scheduled maintenance for your car.
+Since a car’s condition is one of the primary factors for determining its value, taking care of your vehicle is of utmost importance.
+This means that you should plan a maintenance schedule for your car.

-You’ll want to include oil changes, tire rotations & replacements, and tune-ups within your budget.
+You’ll want to include oil changes, tire rotations & replacements, and tune-ups (always be sure to add these fees to your budget).
 Creating a car sinking fund is a great way to save up for these expenses.

 Also, be sure to keep a record of your car’s maintenance as a part of your vehicle’s important documents.